livius33/Write-a-Data-Science-Blog-Post/README.md

 # Installation

 The code runs with Python 3*.
 It does make use of some libraries, to install does libraries you will need to execute:
-`pip install -r requirements.txt`
+<br>`pip install -r requirements.txt`

 The data used in this project is the Stackoverflow 2017 Annual Developer Survey data.
-To download it click here.
+To download it click [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017).

 To move this data in the right folder, use this line:

-mv survey_results_public.csv Write-a-Data-Science-Blog-Post/data/2017/survey_results_public.csv
+ - `mv survey_results_public.csv Write-a-Data-Science-Blog-Post/data/2017/survey_results_public.csv`

 # Project Motivation